awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 Unique, case\-sensitive identifier you provide to ensure the idempotency of the request\.
 Up to 32 ASCII characters are allowed\.

 `launchType`
 The launch type on which to run your service\.
-If one is not specified, `EC2` is used by default\.
+Accepted values are `FARGATE` or `EC2`\.
+If a launch type is not specified, `EC2` is used by default\.
 For more information, see [Amazon ECS Launch Types](launch_types.md)\.

 `platformVersion`
-The platform version on which to run your service\.
+The platform version on which your tasks in the service are running\.
+A platform version is only specified for tasks using the Fargate launch type\.
 If one is not specified, the latest version \(`LATEST`\) is used by default\.
 AWS Fargate platform versions are used to refer to a specific runtime environment for the Fargate task infrastructure\.
 When specifying the `LATEST` platform version when running a task or creating a service, you get the most current platform version available for your tasks\.
 When you scale up your service, those tasks receive the platform version that was specified on the service's current deployment\.
 For more information, see [AWS Fargate Platform Versions](platform_versions.md)\.
 Platform versions are not specified for tasks using the EC2 launch type\.

 `role`
-The name or full Amazon Resource Name \(ARN\) of the IAM role that allows Amazon ECS to make calls to your load balancer on your behalf\.
-This parameter is required if you are using a load balancer with your service\.
+The short name or full ARN of the IAM role that allows Amazon ECS to make calls to your load balancer on your behalf\.
+This parameter is only permitted if you are using a load balancer with your service and your task definition does not use the `awsvpc` network mode\.
 If you specify the `role` parameter, you must also specify a load balancer object with the `loadBalancers` parameter\.
 If your specified role has a path other than `/`, then you must either specify the full role ARN \(this is recommended\) or prefix the role name with the path\.
 For example, if a role with the name `bar` has a path of `/foo/` then you would specify `/foo/bar` as the role name\.
 For more information, see [Friendly Names and Paths](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-friendly-names) in the *IAM User Guide*\.
+If your account has already created the Amazon ECS service\-linked role, that role is used by default for your service unless you specify a role here\.
+The service\-linked role is required if your task definition uses the awsvpc network mode, in which case you should not specify a role here\.
+For more information, see [Using Service\-Linked Roles for Amazon ECS](using-service-linked-roles.md)\.

 `deploymentConfiguration`
 Optional deployment parameters that control how many tasks run during the deployment and the ordering of stopping and starting tasks\.
 `maximumPercent`  <a name="maximumPercent"></a>
-The `maximumPercent` parameter represents an upper limit on the number of your service's tasks that are allowed in the `RUNNING` or `PENDING` state during a deployment, as a percentage of the `desiredCount` \(rounded down to the nearest integer\)\.
+If a service is using the rolling update \(`ECS`\) deployment type, the `maximumPercent` parameter represents an upper limit on the number of your service's tasks that are allowed in the `RUNNING` or `PENDING` state during a deployment, as a percentage of the `desiredCount` \(rounded down to the nearest integer\)\.
 This parameter enables you to define the deployment batch size\.
-For example, if your replica service has a `desiredCount` of four tasks and a `maximumPercent` value of 200%, the scheduler may start four new tasks before stopping the four older tasks \(provided that the cluster resources required to do this are available\)\.
-The default value for a replica service for `maximumPercent` is 200%\.
+For example, if your service is using the `REPLICA` service scheduler and has a `desiredCount` of four tasks and a `maximumPercent` value of 200%, the scheduler may start four new tasks before stopping the four older tasks \(provided that the cluster resources required to do this are available\)\.
+The default `maximumPercent` value for a service using the `REPLICA` service scheduler is 200%\.
-If you are using a daemon service type, the `maximumPercent` should remain at 100%, which is the default value\.
+If your service is using the `DAEMON` service scheduler type, the `maximumPercent` should remain at 100%, which is the default value\.
 The maximum number of tasks during a deployment is the `desiredCount` multiplied by the `maximumPercent`/100, rounded down to the nearest integer value\.
+If a service is using either the blue/green \(`CODE_DEPLOY`\) or `EXTERNAL` deployment types and tasks that use the EC2 launch type, the **maximum percent** value is set to the default value and is used to define the upper limit on the number of the tasks in the service that remain in the `RUNNING` state while the container instances are in the `DRAINING` state\.
+If the tasks in the service use the Fargate launch type, the maximum percent value is not used, although it is returned when describing your service\.
 `minimumHealthyPercent`  <a name="minimumHealthyPercent"></a>
-The `minimumHealthyPercent` represents a lower limit on the number of your service's tasks that must remain in the `RUNNING` state during a deployment, as a percentage of the `desiredCount` \(rounded up to the nearest integer\)\.
+If a service is using the rolling update \(`ECS`\) deployment type, the `minimumHealthyPercent` represents a lower limit on the number of your service's tasks that must remain in the `RUNNING` state during a deployment, as a percentage of the `desiredCount` \(rounded up to the nearest integer\)\.
 This parameter enables you to deploy without using additional cluster capacity\.
-For example, if your service has a `desiredCount` of four tasks and a `minimumHealthyPercent` of 50%, the scheduler may stop two existing tasks to free up cluster capacity before starting two new tasks\.
+For example, if your service has a `desiredCount` of four tasks and a `minimumHealthyPercent` of 50%, the service scheduler may stop two existing tasks to free up cluster capacity before starting two new tasks\.
 Tasks for services that *do not* use a load balancer are considered healthy if they are in the `RUNNING` state\.
 Tasks for services that *do* use a load balancer are considered healthy if they are in the `RUNNING` state and the container instance on which the load balancer is hosted is reported as healthy\.
 The default value for a replica service for `minimumHealthyPercent` is 50% in the AWS Management Console and 100% for the AWS CLI, the AWS SDKs, and the APIs\.
-The default value for a daemon service for `minimumHealthyPercent` is 0% for the AWS CLI, the AWS SDKs, and the APIs and 50% for the AWS Management Console\.
+The default `minimumHealthyPercent` value for a service using the `DAEMON` service schedule is 0% for the AWS CLI, the AWS SDKs, and the APIs and 50% for the AWS Management Console\.
 The minimum number of healthy tasks during a deployment is the `desiredCount` multiplied by the `minimumHealthyPercent`/100, rounded up to the nearest integer value\.
+If a service is using either the blue/green \(`CODE_DEPLOY`\) or `EXTERNAL` deployment types and tasks that use the EC2 launch type, the **minimum healthy percent** value is set to the default value and is used to define the lower limit on the number of the tasks in the service that remain in the `RUNNING` state while the container instances are in the `DRAINING` state\.
+If the tasks in the service use the Fargate launch type, the minimum healthy percent value is not used, although it is returned when describing your service\.

 `placementConstraints`
 An array of placement constraint objects to use for tasks in your service\.
 You can specify a maximum of 10 constraints per task \(this limit includes constraints in the task definition and those specified at run time\)\.
 If you are using the Fargate launch type, task placement constraints are not supported\.